Language selection

 E-commerce shipments from foreign countries, including Canada, are coming in greater volume across U.S. borders in part due to:

-U.S. Customs and Border Protection (CBP) reports that “Since 2000, the number of Americans shopping online has increased nearly four-fold, from 22% to 79%.
+The U.S. Customs and Border Protection (CBP) reports (PDF format) that "Since 2000, the number of Americans shopping online has increased nearly four-fold, from 22% to 79%.
 This rise in e-commerce has led to a massive increase in shipments valued under $2,500, affecting sea, rail, and land ports of entry.
 By the end of Fiscal Year 2017, one express hub saw a 1,000% increase in shipments over 20 years, primarily small shipments."

 Role of U.S. Customs and Border Protection and other agencies at the U.S. border